Thank you for signing up to . You will receive a verification email shortly.

 While it may not be the most exciting job, data entry is one of the best working from home jobs.
 If you have experience in the field, even better.

-Update your CV and join a job website such as reed.co.uk, indeed.com or e4s.co.uk.
+Update your CV and join a job website such as reed.co.uk (opens in new tab), indeed.com (opens in new tab) or e4s.co.uk.
 It might take a while to find the right job to suit your schedule but there certainly will be one, with hundreds of jobs available all the time.

 Be aware of some recent money scams (opens in new tab) though, particularly ones that promise you'll earn thousands for just working a limited number of hours per day.
 Make sure you do your research and ensure it's a reputable company before you sign any contracts.
 From the off, there shouldn't be any fees to register for work so keep this in mind.